 There are still many pictures and sounds that I would like to have to illustrate California's reptiles and amphibans on this site.
 Many of these are not easy to find.
-If you have pictures or sounds of any of the following animals, or anything else that you notice the site is lacking that you'd be willing to send, please contact me.
+If you have pictures or sounds of any of the following animals, or anything else that you notice the site is lacking, or anything showing interesting herp behavior such as mating, feeding, fighting, etc. that you'd be willing to send, please contact me.

 Melanistic Two-striped Gartersnake (Thamnophis hammondii) from Catalina Island

 Red or green phase Two-striped Gartersnake (Thamnophis hammondii) from the Piru River in Ventura County

 Striped morph Lyre Snake (Trimorphodon biscutatus) from the Pisgah Lava Flow in San Bernardino County (or anywhere else.)

 Melanistic Sierra Gartersnake (Thamnophis couchii) from Plum Creek, Tehama County

 Pictures of any breeding or feeding snakes or wrestling male rattlesnakes or snake eggs